open2b/scriggo-site/site/templates/using.md

 {% end %}
 ```

-The body is rendered and its value is passed to the `Header` macro.
-If in certain circumstances you implement the
-`Header` macro so that it doesn't use its argument, the body was rendered anyway and the `socials` macro was called
+The body is evaluated and the result is passed to the `Header` macro.
+If `Header` doesn't use its argument, Scriggo still executes the body and calls the `socials` function.
-anyway.

-In this case you could change `Header` to take a macro instead of a string value, so `Header` calls the macro only if it
-wants to render it.
+To avoid this, you can change `Header` by passing them a macro instead of a string. `Header` will only call the macro if it wants to render it.
 Now you can write `using macro` instead of `using` only:

 ```scriggo
 {% show Header(itea); using macro %}